SkynetLabs/ansible-playbooks/README.md

 - It can be defined either in `portal_versions.yml` (e.g. for `portals-deploy`) playbook or in a separate file named e.g. `shell-commands.yml`

+Depreciation note:

+Previously there was `docker_commands` variable with the similar functionality, it's usage is now depreciated, but for backwards compatibility it works as it used to work.

+If both `docker_commands` and `shell_commands` are used, commands in both of these lists are run (commands from these two lists are added).

 Example:

 ```yaml